-Professors Charlotte Alexander, Robinson Risk Management and Institute for Insight, and Associate Professor of Law, Anne Tucker are continuing earlier Legal Analytics Lab work using docket sheets to explore case pathways, especially focused on judicial dispositive motions like to dismiss or for summary judgment.
-Working with a team of MSA students and JD students, Professors Alexander and Tucker are leveraging text analytics and machine learning to gain further insights in the frequency and predictors of certain case pathways and outcomes.
+This project continues earlier Legal Analytics Lab work using docket sheets to explore case pathways, especially focused on judicial dispositive motions like "to dismiss" or "for summary" judgment.
+Working with a team of M.S. in Analytics and JD students, Alexander and Tucker are leveraging text analytics and machine learning to gain further insights in the frequency and predictors of certain case pathways and outcomes.

-In this research, Professor Yusen Xia and colleagues have been exploring how to use image analytics to improve firm operations to achieve higher efficiency, greater productivity, and better customer services.
-Both traditional image analytics tools (e.g., image enhancing, segmentation, and object identification) and deep learning methods (e.g., convolutional neural networks, U-Nets, autoencoders) have been investigated in this study.
+This research explores the use of image analytics to improve firm operations to achieve higher efficiency, greater productivity, and better customer service.
+Both traditional image analytics tools (e.g., image enhancing, segmentation, and object identification) and deep learning methods (e.g., convolutional neural networks, U-Nets, auto-encoders) have been investigated in this study.

-Professors Cheng and Zhao, and colleagues, explore the content of online reviews.
+This study explores the content of online reviews.
 The growth of online shopping has made online reviews a critical source of information for consumers.
 However, there can be thousands of reviews for a single product.
-For example, Amazon’s Echo Dot had over 100,000 reviews in its first two years.
+For example, Amazon’s Echo Dot accumulated more than 100,000 reviews in its first two years.
 The volume of reviews makes it difficult to search for useful and relevant information from the post-purchase experiences of others.
-The researchers develop a methodology that leads to a simple representation of information being revealed in reviews.
-Specifically, for each product, they extract the relevant aspects of the product that are discussed in the reviews, and develop a measure of each reviewer’s satisfaction with of these aspects.
-This leads to a simple representation of the information revealed in reviews: the discovery of salient aspects and then the extent of satisfaction of different reviewers with each of these aspects.
-They apply this methodology to a large review dataset from Amazon and show that initial reviewers report a few salient aspects of the product and their experiences with those aspects.
+The researchers developed a methodology that leads to a simple representation of information being revealed in reviews.
+Specifically, for each product, they extracted the relevant aspects of the product that are discussed in the reviews, and developed a measure of each reviewer’s satisfaction with those aspects.
+They applied this methodology to a large review dataset from Amazon and showed that initial reviewers report a few salient aspects of the product and their experiences with those aspects.
 Subsequent reviewers continue to report their experiences with these aspects.
 They find that user satisfaction with these aspects are very different when comparing favorable reviews to less favorable ones.
 Somewhat surprisingly, aspects that generate a strong positive satisfaction for positive reviews have a neutral or muted mention in negative reviews.
 Their results suggest simple strategies for platforms hosting reviews to easily provide relevant and useful information to customers.